Humanity may have just about one decade to maintain control over its own destiny based on the following assumptions:

 - Apart from imminent man-made existential dangers for Humanity, such as biotechnology or nuclear war, which can happen at any time, the most imminent risk facing Humanity is Artificial Intelligence, in particular – an immature form of superintelligent AI

 - This is the type of AI, which will exceed humans in their capabilities and the speed for making intelligent decisions by millions of times, but only in some areas, being utterly incompetent in most others

-- However, AI’s self-learning and self-improvement capabilities, which are already available, may progressively lead to unwanted diffusion of its superintelligent skills in some specific domains into others, of which we may not be even aware
+- However, AI’s self-learning and self-improvement capabilities, which are already available, may progressively lead to unwanted diffusion of its superintelligent skills from some specific domains into other, of which we may not be even aware

 - By 2030 we may already have such an immature superintelligent AI, when humans may no longer be able to fully control its goals and when we may already be outsmarted when trying to implement ad hoc new control mechanisms

 - Therefore, any political or social changes have to be viewed from that perspective – we have just about a decade to remain in control of our own future.
 This risk trumps out other existential risks like climate change or nuclear war because of its imminent arrival and in extreme case, a potential total annihilation of the human species